AdamBankz/kick-viewbot/README.md

 #
-Visit https://tiktool.pro/ for a quick, no download viewbot site.
+Visit https://tiktool.pro/ for a quick, no download TikTok viewbot site.